bernhardbauer/cam-to-web/README.md

 ## Usage

- To start re-streaming use `ffmpeg -y -rtsp_transport tcp -i RTSP_URL -an -q:v 1 -b:v 1000k -vsync 0 -vf fps=fps=15 -hide_banner -f image2 -updatefirst 1 pipe:1 | php src/re-stream.php`.
-It retrieves the RTSP stream, sends it through a parsing script and creates a new WebSocket server on the given port which will be used to distribute the image data to the clients.
+ To start re-streaming open a terminal, change into the src directory and execute the command `./ReStream.php <input_rtsp_url> <feed_number>`.
+It retrieves the RTSP stream, sends it through a parsing script and creates a new WebSocket server on port 809<feed_number> which will be used to distribute the image data to the clients.
+Change the port in index.html to match your feed number and open the file in your browser.

 ### Command Description

+ReStream

+* ./ReStream.php ReStream server
+* <input_rtsp_url> The stream url.
+Must be an rtsp url and start with 'rtsp://'
+* <feed_number> The feed number.
+Specifies on which port the websocket server will be opened (809<feed_number>).
+Must be an integer between (incl.)
+0 and 9

+FFMPEG

 * `-rtsp_transport tcp` Use the TCP protocol to retrieve data from the RTSP url.
 If you are able to retrieve a stable stream over UDP this option may be omitted
 * `-an` Disable Audio